agilbert1412/StardewArchipelago/Documentation/Yaml Settings/bundle_randomization.md

 This means that many of these are trivially easy, and many are very difficult.
 The only consistent factor is that they are intended to be funny.

 Many of these bundles are *Fixed Price* bundles, because the exact prices and amounts are part of the joke, and changing them would ruin it.
-This means that the ~~[Bundle Price](./bundle_price.md)~~ setting does not affect them.
+This means that the [Bundle Price](./bundle_price.md) setting does not affect them.

-Still, there is a significant number that are affected by ~~[Bundle Price](./bundle_price.md)~~, and it should be used sparingly.
+Still, there is a significant number that are affected by [Bundle Price](./bundle_price.md), and it should be used sparingly.

 Some of these bundles, if played on Maximum Prices, will be insanely difficult.
 I **highly discourage** playing meme bundles on maximum prices.
 If you do so, it is at your own risk.